windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 >
 > Run `Zotero.getMainWindow().console.log("Hello, World!")` from the Run JS window and check the devtools' console.

-### 1.3.4 Conclusion

-In section 1.3, we introduced how to develop your first Zotero plugin, run the plugin, and debug the plugin.
-We also provided some tips for debugging the plugin.

-By now, you should have a basic understanding of how to run the example plugin and how to debug it.
-You might still don't know how to create the features you want, but don't worry, we'll cover that in the following sections.

-In section 1.4, we'll introduce the anatomy of a Zotero plugin, so that you can have an overview of the plugin structure and how it works.

 ## 1.4 Plugin Anatomy

 In this section, we'll introduce the structure of a Zotero plugin, including the plugin file structure and the update mechanism.